moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 Deficiencies require different stakeholder input based on the level of risk associated with the deficiency.
 Note that additional levels of approval may be required at the discretion of the Security team.
 For example, if a "Moderate Risk" system has financial reporting implications, eGroup approval may be required.

 - **Moderate Risks** are defined as risks that could result in the loss or improper disclosure of (Orange) GitLab data from a limited professional services engagement or individual use software.
 These risks are reported to the Business Owner for approval.
 Moderate risk acceptances also require the approval of a VP or greater.
-- **High Risks** are defined as risks that could result in the loss or improper disclosure of (Orange) GitLab data from a persitent SaaS provider.
+- **High Risks** are defined as risks that could result in the loss or improper disclosure of (Orange) GitLab data from a persistent SaaS provider.
 These risks are reported to the Business Owner for approval.
 High risk acceptances also require the approval of a VP or greater.
 - **Very High Risks** are risks that could result in the loss or improper disclosure of higher sensitivity (Red) data belonging to GitLab customers.
 Due to the higher level of sensitivity and potential impact on GitLab's obligations for securing this data, approvals are required from the Business Owner, their VP, and an appropriate member of the E-Group as determined by the Security Risk team.
 This is done to ensure appropriate stakeholder visibility and understanding of the risk being undertaken.

 In some circumstances, the business may require accelerated approval of a requisition prior to completion of a security review.
 In these scenarios, a TPRM Security Notice will be documented and presented to relevant stakeholders in alignment with the procedures defined above.
-Failure to obtain the requisite materials within a reasonable timeline may result in esalation of the risk to security leadership.
+Failure to obtain the requisite materials within a reasonable timeline may result in escalation of the risk to security leadership.

 Scenarios could exist in which a Security control failure carries Privacy implications that should be communicated to the Business Owner.
 As such, the Privacy team should be notified prior to finalization of the associated Security Notice.